A hearty hello and welcome to Americana. We are a nonprofit, independent press dedicated to positive social change through the publication

 The Journal of American Popular Culture, 1900 to Present, and Review

 Americana: A Creative Writing Journal.
 All of the work

 submitted to these periodicals goes through the rigorous

 of peer and editorial review.
 We are a green, eco-friendly organization and, as such, do not print hard copies of our periodicals.
 By nature, these publications are ephemeral, fleeting.
 We believe hard copies of periodicals waste precious world resources and, thus, prefer to keep our periodicals online.
-We save our publication of hard copies for more permanent and lasting works like those published in our book division: we publish paperback creative
+We save our publication for more permanent and lasting works like those published in our book division: we publish paperback creative

 writing and American Studies books through Press

-Americana.
-These books are also available as Kindle editions and as eBooks as well.
+Americana and two imprints: The Poetry Press as well as Hollywood Bookd International.
+Many of these books are also available as Kindle editions and as eBooks as well.

 We hope you'll visit Press